Plea-Justice/plea-justice.github.io/index.md

 | <img src="./img/judge.PNG" alt="judge reminding the reader their rights" width="100%"> | <img src="./img/district_attorney.PNG" alt="district attorney reminding the outcomes if pleading guilty" width="100%"> |

-Both sequences lead up to the avatar being summoned to court and asked to either accept a plea offer and plead guilty, or go to trial.
+Both sequences lead up to the avatar being summoned to court and asked to either accept a plea offer and plead guilty, or reject the offer and go to trial.
 The user navigates the simulation by clicking the “>>” button as it appears (when the dialogue has stopped); as the simulation progresses, they learn more about the incident surrounding their avatar (e.g., whether they are innocent or guilty of the crime to which they are accused).

 **Modifiable Values & Recording Responses in Qualtrics**